Pressedj/tictacsquare/README.md

 My learning was focused on JavaScript events and maniuplating the DOM.
 After that I was curious about JavaScript library imports so I played with howler.js.

 ## Optimizations
-When I improve this project, I add a score board and possibly a bakground changer.
+When I improve this project, I'll add a score board and possibly a bakground changer.
 Perhaps add local storage to keep score across browser instances.
 Refactor the app for OOP.

 ## Lessons Learned: